pmelsted/bifrost/README.md

 * From [Bioconda](https://bioconda.github.io):

-  Compared to the source install, the Conda package might not have the latest Bifrost version, does not support *k>31* nor native compilation. **Do not use the conda installation for benchmarking Bifrost.**
+  Compared to the source install, the Conda package might not have the latest Bifrost version, does not support *k>31* nor native compilation. **Do not use the Conda installation for benchmarking Bifrost.**
   ```
   conda install -c bioconda bifrost
   ```